Butoke

 Butoke is a small NGO which works in the Democratic Republic of the Congo (DRC) with the poorest people on earth.

 Butoke is run by Dr. Jean Lumbala Muamba, a doctor who is also an agronomist.
 It runs several schools, looks after orphaned children, provides basic healthcare and feeds the malnourished and starving who come through its doors.
-It also runs a food security programme: its agronomists have helped farmers who abandoned their fields during the civil war to re-establish their crops.
+It also runs a food security programme: its agronomists work with a large number of agricultural associations which work with local communities.
 Finally, its Justice Project helps victims of sexual violence.

 Butoke’s main activities